TWU defines a domestic applicant as an applicant who holds one of the following:

 - Undocumented immigrant status.

-Applicants who are permanent residents must submit a copy of their Permanent Resident card at the time that they apply for admission to the Office of Admissions Processing.
+Applicants who are permanent residents must submit a copy of their Permanent Resident card.
 Applicants who have applied for permanent residency but have not yet received the INS form Notice of Action I-797 verifying approval will be considered international students and must meet all international requirements until a permanent resident card has been issued.

 Undocumented Immigrant Students – TEC 54.052 (formerly known as HB1403 – Senate Bill 1528)